Don't Forget to Take Care of Yourself - Self-Care Tips for Caregivers

 Physical Care

-• Your body needs enough water to hydrate and function properly.
-Plant Nanny and Waterlogged are easy ways to remind yourself to get enough to drink.
+- Your body needs enough water to hydrate and function properly.
+Plant Nanny is an easy way to remind yourself to get enough to drink.

 Mental Care